Victor Attah International Airport: Operational facilities

-The airport has a category 9 aircraft rescue and fire fighting facility, a category II instrument landing system, an air traffic control tower, a technical and administrative building, emergency operating centre, aviation fuel farm, health clinic, police station, perimeter roads and fencing.
+The airport has a category 9 aircraft rescue and fire-fighting facility, a category II instrument landing system, an air traffic control tower, a technical and administrative building, an emergency operating centre, an aviation fuel farm, a health clinic, police station, perimeter roads and fencing.

 Future expansion and plans

-Akwa Ibom International airport has plans for expansion.
-There are plans to build a cargo terminal with an accompanying apron, a permanent international passenger terminal building, a 3 to 5 star airport hotel capable of handling 2 simultaneous cancelled flights and pilgrims destined for Jerusalem, an aviation training college and other aviation facilities.
+Akwa Ibom International Airport has expansion plans.
+There are plans to build a cargo terminal with an accompanying apron, a permanent international passenger terminal building, a 3 to 5-star airport hotel capable of handling 2 simultaneous cancelled flights and pilgrims destined for Jerusalem, an aviation training college and other aviation facilities.

-The permanent terminal will feature facilities for flexible dual use, such that it would serve both domestic and international flights.
+The permanent terminal will feature facilities for flexible dual use, such that it will serve both domestic and international flights.
 It will have arrival and departure halls for domestic and international flights with the routes split, which will be efficient for both passenger and baggage movement.
 While departing passengers arrive at an elevated forecourt and move down a ramp to a boarding aircraft, arriving passengers move downwards to baggage reclaim facilities.